ranajunaid001/junaid-voice-assistant/README.md

-# 🇵🇰 Pakistan Government Complaint System
+# 🇵🇰 AI Assistant for your portfolio.

 AI-powered voice agent for registering government complaints in Urdu, Punjabi, and Saraiki.